badibuddy/devops/kasha_devops_challenge.md

 		rewrite ^/wp-content/uploads/(.*)$ http://d1lmxnv1vghp59.cloudfront.net/$1 redirect;
 	}
 ```
+This enables wordpress to redirect all media access to the cloudfront dns configured, as opposed to loading this from the EC2 instance (quite small t2.micro )

-Setup the RDS database
+#### Setup the RDS database

 Grab the endpoint for mysql database
 Install wordpress following the prompts
-Installation complete

-Setup wordpress as needed.
+Once nstallation complete, setup wordpress as needed.

+# What Happened next after installation of wordpress

 Edit the post - Hello World
 add a few photos - to test media asset folder from S3 later

-Force nginx to use cloudfront to display the images this forces the ec2 instance to remain small, while users are increasing.

-setup a cronjob running every 5 minutes to sync media asset files to s3.
+setup a cronjob running every 5 minutes to sync media asset files to s3 media bucket (this can also be added for the code).

 ```sh
  crontab -l